nvim-telescope/telescope-bibtex.nvim/README.md

       -- Context awareness disabled by default
       context = false
-      -- Fallback to global/directory .bib files if context not found -- This setting has no affect if context = false context_fallback = true
+      -- Fallback to global/directory .bib files if context not found -- This setting has no effect if context = false context_fallback = true
     },
   }